 A million years ago, this area was inhabited by Homo Erectus during the Pleistocene age.
 The world's oldest rock art aged 40,000 was also discovered here in the Borneo caves.

-- Activities in Southeast Asia in the winter
+- 7 Activities in Southeast Asia in the fall, winter, or spring

 Why should people stay in Southeast Asia

 While other parts of Asia can get freezing during the winter, southeast Asia maintains warm and pleasant weather during the winter months which is part of what makes it such an idyllic location for snowbirds to visit.
 The people of this area are as welcoming and friendly as they are diverse and are happy to share their culture and beautiful country with visitors.
 Some of the world's greatest sites like perfect beaches are located here and there are countless activities to engage in.
 Your time here will fly by as every day presents a new opportunity to try something new.
 Although most people here do not speak fluent English, finding your way around would not be difficult as service people and q handful of locals speak enough to help you get around.
 While some of the countries are still in various stages of development, many others are fast rising to become world leaders in technology and more.
 Snowbirds can get insights into what life is like in a place far from home and learn a lot of new things in their time away from home.

 Southeast Asia is within the subtropical and tropical climatic zones with heavy annual precipitation.
 Prevailing winds reverse their directions during the monsoon season so the region has mostly two seasons, wet and dry.
 The region is made up mostly of plains, mountains, and plateaus.
 There are also shallow seas and rivers.
 During the winter months, temperatures in southeast Asia range from 25°C - 33°C (77°F - 91°F) and while the weather may be warm and mild during the day, it gets cooler at night dropping as low a .